 Pursuant to Zoning Ordinance §7.3.2.E, the time for exercise of this Special Permit/Site Plan Approval is extended to grant a period of three years for the exercise hereof without the necessity of a further public hearing.
 This Special Permit/Site Plan Approval shall be deemed to have been exercised upon the issuance of a building permit (other than a demolition permit) for all or any portion of the Project.

-If within five (5) years from the date of this Special Permit/Site Plan Approval, the Petitioner has not applied for all building permits necessary to complete construction of the Project, then further construction under this Special Permit/Site Plan Approval is not authorized unless the Petitioner seeks and receives an amendment to this Special Permit/Site Plan Approval that extends the time for fulfilling this condition.
+If within five (5) years from the date of this Special Permit/Site Plan Approval, which shall not include such time required to pursue or await the determination of an appeal pursuant M.G.L. c.
+40A, § 17, the Petitioner has not applied for all building permits necessary to complete construction of the Project, then further construction under this Special Permit/Site Plan Approval is not authorized unless the Petitioner seeks and receives an amendment to this Special Permit/Site Plan Approval that extends the time for fulfilling this condition.

 DESIGN REVIEW & MASTER PLAN CONSISTENCY CONDITIONS